“My style of therapy is eclectic, weaving together the psychodynamic, psychoanalytic, and the spiritual.”

 How does collaboration with other providers inform your work?

 In discussing aspects of your life that may be contributing to your current concerns and symptoms, we may decide to collaborate with other experts to enhance your experience in treatment.
 This could include psychiatrists, nutritionists, medical physicians, fertility specialists, and acupuncturists.
 Throughout my career, I have worked closely with other professionals to ensure that my clients are getting the most out of their therapeutic experiences.
-I will also, if appropriate, ask that you invite important people within your life to join us in session.
-In all of these instances, we will work together to examine and explore your needs in depth so you can reach your goals.
+I will also, if appropriate, ask that you invite important people in your life to join us for a session.
+In all of these instances, we will work together to explore your needs so you can reach your goals.

 What advice would you give to someone who is hesitant to try therapy?

 It is not uncommon to have mixed feelings about embarking on a therapeutic journey.
 Hesitation may indicate the presence of something very important to understand about ourselves.
 Taking time to examine and explore these concerns allows emotional energy to be directed toward gaining greater benefit from therapy, rather than pushing away difficult emotions.
 My goal as your therapist is to create a safe space where you can explore these patterns of behavior and ways of knowing.
 Deep within you, I believe you already have the answers you seek.
 Listening to your innate wisdom and learning to accurately interpret these messages can help you joyfully follow your path in life.

 Have you done any research-based work that you found particularly exciting?
 How does it inform your practice today?